Major Initiatives

 Safety and Health Activities for Suppliers

-With a view to seeking zero accidents (fires and explosions), industrial accidents and disorders on the premises of Toyota Industries, we have established the Safety and Health Council with subcontractors located on our premises.
-When an accident or industrial accident does occur, we ask them to report it to us and investigate the cause in accordance with the rules and procedures stipulated by Toyota Industries.
-Also, we jointly create a comfortable working environment by sharing information on accidents and disorder prevention activities of Toyota Industries.
+With a view to seeking zero accidents (fires and explosions), industrial accidents, and disorders on the TICO premises, we have established the Safety and Health Council with subcontractors located on our premises.
+When an accident or industrial accident does occur, we ask them to report it to us and investigate the cause in accordance with the rules and procedures stipulated by TICO.
+Also, we jointly create a comfortable working environment by sharing information on accidents and disorder prevention activities of TICO.